-At the head of this organisation is the Minister for Conservation, who is advised by the Director of Conservation and his staff.
-The Minister is responsible for achieving the objects of the Ministry for Conservation Act 1972, which are, first, the protection and preservation of the environment, and second, the proper management and utilisation of the land and living aquatic resources of Victoria.
-Through the Minister, the Ministry for Conservation provides a central focus of advice to government on a wide range of environment, management, and protection matters.
+At the head of this organisation is the Minister for Conservation, Forests and Lands who is advised by the Director-General of the Department and his staff.
+The Minister also receives advice on matters relating to the Department's responsibility from a network of community advisory groups.
+Through the Minister, the Department provides a central focus of advice to the Victorian Government on a wide range of conservation and environmental matters.